cca-3world.yaml

 $ shrinkwrap run cca-3world.yaml -r ROOTFS=rootfs.ext2 --rtvar CMDLINE="mem=1G earlycon root=/dev/vda ip=dhcp acpi=force"

-Or if taking the shared directory approach, simply boot the host with the SHARE rtvar.
-This only works for DT-based environments:
+When the linux kernel 9p issue will be fixed, the shared directory approach can be used.
+Simply boot the host with the SHARE rtvar.
+This only works for DT-based environments though:

 $ cd ~/.shrinkwrap/package/cca-3world